Tommy Tiernan: Early life

-Tiernan was born in Carndonagh on 16 June 1969, the son of a mother from County Limerick and a father from County Kerry.
+Tiernan was born in Carndonagh, County Donegal in 1969, the son of a mother from County Limerick and a father from County Kerry.
 He moved with his family as a child; after spells living in London and Zambia, he attended the Catholic ex-junior seminary St Patrick's Classical School in Navan, where his schoolmates included Hector Ó hEochagáin and Dylan Moran.
-He later attended the boarding school Garbally College in Ballinasloe.

 Career

 Tiernan has appeared several times on The Late Late Show.
 In the United States, he has appeared several times on the Late Show with David Letterman.
 He has also appeared on Michael McIntyre's Comedy Roadshow, The Lee Mack Show, Dave's One Night Stand, QI, and joined Eddie Izzard and Ross Noble at Laughs in the Park.

-In "Going to America", the final episode of the clerical sitcom Father Ted, Tiernan plays a young priest whose suicide attempt is foiled by Ted at a festival named "It's Great Being a Priest '98".
-He is later cured of depression by the "Theme from Shaft", but subsequently relapses after overhearing the Radiohead song "Exit Music (For a Film)".
+In "Going to America", the final episode of the clerical sitcom Father Ted, Tiernan plays a young priest.
 In the 1999 Channel 4 sitcom Small Potatoes, Tiernan took the lead role of Ed Blewitt, an underachiever who works in an east London video rental shop.
 It ran for 13 episodes over 2 seasons, ending in 2001.

 In 2008, Tiernan and Hector Ó hEochagáin formed as a radio duo on The Tommy and Hector Show on i102-104FM after hinting at a desire to be on the radio, months before on The Late Late Show.
 Speaking about his role, Tiernan said, "I've always wanted to have loads of craic on the radio.
 What better way to have a mountain of devilment than to do a show with my best friend."
 Following the success of their show on iRadio Northwest, the show moved to the nationwide slot of Saturday 10am-12pm on 2FM.

 In 2013, Tiernan performed in Vicar Street, Dublin, for his 200th show, in front of an audience of 1,000 people.

 To date Tiernan has eight stand-up comedy DVDs: Tommy Tiernan Live, Cracked, Loose, Jokerman: Tommy Tiernan in America, Ok Baby, Bovinity, Crooked Man and Stray Sod.

 On 5 January 2017, Tiernan presented the first episode of The Tommy Tiernan Show on RTÉ One.

-Tiernan has starred as Da Gerry in the hit sitcom Derry Girls since 2018.
+Tiernan starred as Da Gerry in the sitcom Derry Girls for three seasons between 2018 and 2022.

-Since September 2020, he is presenter of the Tommy and Hector Podcast with Laurita Blewitt.
+He was a presenter of the Tommy and Hector Podcast with Laurita Blewitt from September 2020 until its closure in April 2024.